School Visits

 Option 3 -🕵️ Grades 5/6 — Mystery Read-Aloud & Story Breakdown

-As the story unfolds, students help break down how mystery writers:
+As the mystery unfolds, students help analyze the evidence and discover how mystery writers:

 Includes: